 German Wirehaired Pointer

 If there were an all-terrain vehicle of dogs, this would be it.
 German Wirehaired Pointers were bred to hunt anywhere; mountains, forests, or fields.
 They were very carefully mixed with other breeds to have a thick coat, a great nose, and a loyal disposition.

 All of these traits allowed them to accompany hunters and track game, but they are also great at retrieving game.
 That’s where their webbed paws come in extra handy.
 If the prey is waterfowl, these guys can jump in and bring it back easily.

 They’re meant to go anywhere, and water doesn’t slow them down.
 Although they make for devoted companions, they do like to roam, so make sure you satisfy their desire to go everywhere if you become buds with a German Wirehaired Pointer.

 In the 1700s, lots of dogs were imported to America for hunting.
 European hunting dogs worked for Europe, but in the American South, the terrain was very different.
 There were plenty of swamps and forests, which made it easy for prey to climb trees or throw off trackers in murky water, rather than burrowing to escape.

 Redbone Coonhounds were bred for this new terrain.
 They’re fearless, able to intimidate alligators, black bears, or cougars, and relentless so they can keep raccoons in trees until a hunter arrives.

 They also had webbed feet, which let them doggedly pursue their prey, even through the swamps.
-They were built to handle America, which is why they are still mostly only found in the U.S.
+They were built to handle America, which is why they’re still mostly only found in the US.

 You may recognize them from the book Where the Red Fern Grows, which probably made you cry unless you have a heart of stone.